Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 }
 ```

-### Manifest based requirement support check
+### Defining supported requirement sets in the manifest

-Use the Requirements element in the add-in manifest to specify critical requirement sets or API members that your add-in must use.
-If the Office host or platform doesn't support the requirement sets or API members specified in the Requirements element, the add-in won't run in that host or platform, and won't display in My Add-ins.
-Instead, we recommend that you make your add-in available on all platforms of an Office host, such as Excel for Windows, Excel Online, and Excel for iPad.
-To make your add-in available on all Office hosts and platforms, use runtime checks instead of the Requirements element.
+You can use the [Requirements element](../reference/manifest/requirements.md) in the add-in manifest to specify the minimal requirement sets and/or API methods that your add-in requires to activate.
+If the Office host or platform doesn't support the requirement sets or API methods that are specified in the **Requirements** element of the manifest, the add-in won't run in that host or platform, and won't display in **My Add-ins**.

-The following code example shows an add-in that loads in all Office host applications that support ExcelApi requirement set, version 1.3.
+The following code sample shows the **Requirements** element in an add-in manifest which specifies that the add-in should load in all Office host applications that support ExcelApi requirement set version 1.3 or greater.

 ```xml
 <Requirements>